MAT215 Single Variable Analysis with an Introduction to Proofs

-Schedule: (usually) Tuesdays and Thursdays, 11AM-12:20PM and/or 1:30PM-2:50PM in both Fall and Spring semesters, although more students take this course in the Fall.
+Schedule: (usually) Tuesdays and Thursdays, 11AM-12:20PM and/or 1:30PM-2:50PM, with a Friday precept, in both Fall and Spring semesters, although more students take this course in the Fall.
 Includes optional evening review sessions run by undergraduate course assistants on a schedule that is set up after classes begin.

 Brief Course Description: An introduction to the mathematical discipline of analysis, to prepare for higher-level course work in the department.
-The course shows how mathematicians think about calculus by working through most of the first seven chapters of the classic textbook Principles of Mathematical Analysis by Walter Rudin (3rd edition).
+The course shows how mathematicians think about calculus.
 Topics include the rigorous epsilon-delta treatment of limits, convergence, and uniform convergence of sequences and series; continuity, uniform continuity and differentiability of functions; the Heine Borel theorem; the Riemann integral, conditions for integrability of functions and term-by-term differentiation and integration of series of functions; and Taylor’s theorem.

 Equal emphasis is given to learning new mathematics and to learning how to construct a mathematical argument by dividing a question into logical steps where each step is explained and justified carefully, giving references if necessary.
 For most students this will be a completely new and very challenging way to do mathematics, far removed from the process of memorizing algorithms and working through concrete calculations familiar from high school.